Bartlesville Radio » News » Recent Visitor - BearSun - Returns to California

 Recent Visitor - BearSun - Returns to California

-BearSun (Bear) – a man that walked from California to New York in a bear suit last summer – makes it back home to California.
+BearSun (Bear) – a man that walked from California to New York in a bear suit last summer – returns home to California.

 Bear walked through northeast Oklahoma and southeast Kansas in mid-September on his way to New York City, making stops in Pawhuska, Bartlesville, Tulsa, Nowata and beyond.
 The man says he was on this journey to raise awareness for autism, cancer, disabilities, the environment, and mental health.